More Efficient Estimation for Logistic Regression with Optimal Subsample: Introduction

 Before presenting the framework of the paper, we give a brief review of the emerging field of subsampling-based methods.
 For linear regression, \cite{drineas2006sampling} developed a subsampling method and focused on finding influential data units for the least squares (LS) estimates. \cite{Drineas:11} developed an algorithm by processing the data with randomized Hadamard transform and then using uniform subsampling to approximate LS estimates. \cite{Drineas:12} developed an algorithm to approximate statistical leverage scores that are used for algorithmic leveraging. \cite{yang2015explicit} showed that using normalized square roots of statistical leverage scores as subsampling probabilities yields better approximation than using original statistical leverage scores, if they are very nonuniform.
-The aforementioned studies focused on developing algorithms for fast approximation of LS estimates. \cite{PingMa2014-ICML, PingMa2014-JMLR} and \cite{Ma2014} considered the statistical properties of algorithmic leveraging.
-They derived biases and variances of leverage-based subsampling estimators in linear regression and proposed a shrinkage algorithmic leveraging method to improve the performance. \cite{raskutti2014statistical} considered both the algorithmic and statistical aspects of solving large-scale LS problems using random sketching. \cite{WangYangStufken2018} developed an information-based optimal subdata selection method to select subsample deterministically for ordinary LS in linear regression.
-The aforesaid results were obtained exclusively within the context of linear models. \cite{fithian2014local} proposed a computationally efficient local case-control subsampling method for logistic regression with large imbalanced data.
-Recently, \cite{WangZhuMa2017} developed an Optimal Subsampling Method under the A-optimality Criterion (OSMAC) for logistic regression.
-Although they derived optimal subsampling probabilities, the inference procedure based on weighted likelihood is not efficient.
+The aforementioned studies focused on developing algorithms for fast approximation of LS estimates. \cite{PingMa2014-JMLR} considered the statistical properties of algorithmic leveraging.
+They derived biases and variances of leverage-based subsampling estimators in linear regression and proposed a shrinkage algorithmic leveraging method to improve the performance. \cite{raskutti2014statistical} considered both the algorithmic and statistical aspects of solving large-scale LS problems using random sketching. \cite{WangYangStufken2018} and \cite{wang2019divide} developed an information-based optimal subdata selection method to select subsample deterministically for ordinary LS in linear regression.
+The aforesaid results were obtained exclusively within the context of linear models. \cite{fithian2014local} proposed a computationally efficient local case-control subsampling method for logistic regression with large imbalanced data. \cite{han2016local} developed a local uncertainty sampling approach for multi-class logistic regression.
+Recently, \cite{WangZhuMa2017} developed an Optimal Subsampling Method under the A-optimality Criterion (OSMAC) for logistic regression; \cite{Yao2019} and \cite{ai2018optimal} extended this method to include multi-class logistic regression and generalized linear regression models, respectively.
+Although they derived optimal subsampling probabilities, they did not investigate whether a better weighting scheme can further improve the estimation efficiency.